Employee Health And Safety Policy - Northern Michigan University

 An employee is required to inform his immediate supervisor of any working condition which is likely to cause some bodily injury or illness as soon as they become aware of such a condition.

-The immediate supervisor will assess the danger to the employee using the University Health and Safety Guidelines before requiring the employee to continue with the allegedly dangerous assignment.
+The immediate supervisor will assess the danger to the employee using the Job Safety Assessment (JSA Form) and applying it to the University Health and Safety Guidelines before requiring the employee to continue with the allegedly dangerous assignment.
 The immediate supervisor will cancel or modify the assignment if it falls into Category I or II conditions or require the employee to proceed with the assignment.

-If a supervisor does not have enough information to assess the danger, the supervisor can refer the problem through the normal chain of supervision for a decision.
+If a supervisor does not have enough information to assess the danger, the supervisor can refer the problem through the normal chain of supervision and the Safety Department for a decision.

-If an employee disagrees with the immediate supervisor's decision, he employee can appeal the decision to the next supervisory level.
+If an employee disagrees with the immediate supervisor's decision, the employee can appeal the decision to the next supervisory level.
 Such a supervisor will be required to assess the danger in the same manner as the immediate supervisor.
-Of this supervisor requires the employee to proceed with the assignment, the employee will be obligated to do so.
+If this supervisor requires the employee to proceed with the assignment, the employee will be obligated to do so.

-Employees in auxiliary services or operations and maintenance can appeal the immediate supervisor's decision to the Director of Public Safety and Police Services, instead of appealing to the next supervisory level.
+Employees in auxiliary services or operations and maintenance can appeal the immediate supervisor's decision to the Director of Safety, instead of appealing to the next supervisory level.
 The review, decision, and obligations will be the same as if done by the next supervisory level.

 All appeals to a second level must be made as soon as the employee is told of the immediate supervisor's decision.

-In reviewing the claim of any employee that a working condition constitutes a health or safety hazard, the University shall consider the following in light of all the important circumstances surrounding the work assignment:
+In reviewing the claim of any employee that a working condition constitutes a health or safety hazard, the University shall consider the following circumstances surrounding the work assignment:

-1. What are the possible range of consequences which might occur if the employee is exposed to the alleged safety or health hazard?
-(For example: simple stress, cuts, broken bones, respiratory problems, infection, loss of life, etc.)
+1. What are the possible range of consequences, which might occur if the employee is exposed to the alleged safety or health hazard?
+(For example: cuts, broken bones, respiratory problems, infection, loss of life, etc.)

 2. Given the range of possible consequences, consider the likelihood of any of those consequences occurring.
 (Consider existing safety equipment, health safeguards, and work procedures when determining likelihood.)